John of Gaunt's chevauchée of 1373: Tactics

 Since he had become king, Charles V had as much as possible avoided exposing his knights to pitched battles.

 In response, the English applied the tactic of the chevauchée, whose goal was to ravage the countryside.
 On the widest possible front, their columns looted the rural areas, burned the harvests and destroyed the infrastructure.
 They lived off the land and gathered to attack those of the cities which refused to pay them.
-The model hade been inaugurated by Edward III in 1346, then improved by the Black Prince in Languedoc in 1355 and in Poitou in 1356.
+The model had been inaugurated by Edward III in 1346, then improved by the Black Prince in Languedoc in 1355 and in Poitou in 1356.

 Charles V and the Constable of France Bertrand du Guesclin developed a tactic in response: to put the population inside strongholds with supplies and livestock, and to destroy what could not be protected.
 The soldiers gathered inside castles and fortified cities, while mobile troops harassed the enemy columns and disturbed their lines of supply.
 These columns were condemned to march on scorched earth surrounded by strongholds.